If I'm dead, this is my video will; if not, please keep away from my stuff."

 - The tragic Michael Keaton film My Life is about a father with terminal cancer leaving messages for his newborn son, to be played at regular intervals after his death.

-- Young Frankenstein.
-In a deleted scene, Frederick Frankenstein's great-grandfather left a recorded message in an actual record.
-As expected from a comedy, there was an interruption of Baron Frankenstein asking if he was indeed recording it right.
-At some point, while individually mentioning the relatives and friends reunited, he had trouble remembering a grandniece's name.
-Then, after mentioning all relatives (except Frederick), Baron Frankenstein said his estate should be evenly split among them.
-They celebrated until they heard him saying "unless".
-Because the record was of 78rpm, they had to play the other side to learn what the unless lead to.
-Baron Frankenstein said they'd inherit unless Frederick had become a medical doctor on his own will and acquired some measure of esteem on his field.
-In that case, which Baron Frankenstein found unlikely to happen but decided to prepare for just in case, Frederick would inherit everything.
-Baron Frankenstein hoped (in vain) his other relatives would understand since Frederick was the only hope of redemption for the Frankenstein name.
+- Young Frankenstein: In a deleted scene, Frederick Frankenstein's great-grandfather left a recorded message in an actual record.
+As expected from a comedy, Baron Frankenstein interrupts to ask if he was indeed recording it right.
+When individually naming the relatives and friends reunited, he has trouble remembering his grandniece's name.
+After everyone's been named (except Frederick), Baron Frankenstein declares that his estate should be split evenly among them, and the family celebrates — until they hear an "unless", and then the recording ends because the record was 78rpm and they had to play the other side.
+In the end, Baron Frankenstein reveals the condition — if Frederick becomes a medical doctor of his own will and acquires some measure of esteem in his field, he gets everything, as he would fulfill the Baron's dream that someone redeem the Frankenstein name.

-- Superman.
-When Kal-El/Clark Kent enters the Fortress of Solitude and uses the green crystal to activate the crystal technology therein, a Huge Holographic Head of his father Jor-El appears and gives him a recorded message from thousands of years in the past, before the destruction of the planet Krypton in which he died.
+- Superman: The Movie: When Superman enters the Fortress of Solitude and uses the green crystal to activate the crystal technology therein, a Huge Holographic Head of his father Jor-El appears and gives him a recorded message from thousands of years in the past, before the destruction of the planet Krypton in which he died.

-- Done in a fantasy series, of all things: In Inheritance Cycle, Eragon gets a telepathic transfer of memory from Saphira, of Brom's last testament spoken to her well in advance of his death.
+- In Inheritance Cycle, Eragon gets a telepathic transfer of memory from Saphira, of Brom's last testament spoken to her well in advance of his death.

 - In Left Behind, the preacher of a fundamentalist church leaves one of these behind to watch in case of the Rapture, which naturally (because it's an Author Tract) foreshadows everything that happens in the rest of the book.